 Dani was the first down the stairs into the main shopfront.
-As though she already knew, her eyes darted toward the front doors.
-One of the undead had put its weight onto the glass and almost as if the world had slowed down, Danielle heard each crack as rotten flesh slapped at the door.
-Dani turned toward the counter and saw Sandy, hiding behind it.
-Her screams of terror echoing in the tiled room.
+As though she already knew the situation her eyes darted toward the front doors.
+One of the undead had put its weight onto the glass and, almost as if the world had slowed down, Danielle heard each crack as rotten flesh slapped at the door.
+Dani turned toward the counter and saw Sandy crouching behind it – her screams of terror echoing in the room.

 As soon as Bob’s foot hit the ground at the bottom of the stairs, the glass shattered and the ghoul’s decaying body began to stumble into the building.
 Dani froze for an agonizing moment, her hands empty of anything remotely useful.
 Within that moment Bob had thrown his full weight toward the walking corpse and pinned it against the door frame.
-The sound of glass shards ripping through flesh was discernible among the moan of the ghoul, the crunching of glass below Bob’s slippered feet, and the sounds of the living.
+The sound of glass shards ripping through flesh was discernible among the moan of the ghoul, the crunching of glass below Bob’s slippered feet, and the sounds of the old man struggling to muscle the ghoul out the door.

 Dani snapped out of her brief daze and scanned the room.
 As soon as she saw a letter opener on the counter she dove for it and whipped toward the direction of Bob and the dead bastard.

-Bob grunted and pinned the ghoul with a stiffened pair arms against the door, putting space between his head and its gnashing teeth.
+Bob grunted and pinned the ghoul with a stiffened pair of arms against the door, putting space between his head and a jaw full of gnashing, rotten teeth.
 Dani took one powerful overhead swing and wedged the letter opener deep into an undead eye socket.

 “Jesus Christ,” Dani whispered.